spiceai/cookbook/localpod/README.md

 ```

-You can optionally experiment with `./generate_data.sh` to add records to the parent dataset and observe refresh behavior in your local environment.
+You can optionally add records to the parent dataset and observe refresh behavior in your local environment.